SigismundBT/RandomSharkBot/README.md

 # 🦈 RandomSharkBot

+&#x20;  &#x20;

 > 🚨 This is the final and latest version of RandomSharkBot.
 The project is no longer actively maintained, but remains available for reference and inspiration.

 > ⚙️ This version is based on [RandomSharkBot V12](https://github.com/SigismundBT/RandomSharkBot-V12) with significant feature upgrades, improved structure, and updated libraries.

-> A fully featured Discord bot originally developed for a ~100-member gaming server, hosted on Heroku.
+> A fully featured Discord bot originally developed for a \~100-member gaming server, where the developer also served as a co-admin.
+The bot initially featured full role and user onboarding automation in its v12 version.
+The birthday reminder system was later added based on a feature request by the server owner.
+The bot was hosted on Heroku and backed by Firebase..
 Designed to automate birthday reminders, user onboarding, role management, and more — all backed by Firebase.

 ---